Mathematical Sciences - Westminster College - Fulton, Missouri

 For Mathematics major and minor requirements, please refer to the academic catalog.

 Why Study Mathematics at Westminster College?

-Mathematical problems abound in daily life, and the study of mathematics can lead to a variety of exciting careers.
 Westminster graduates have gone on to study fields such as applied mathematics, physics, economics, actuarial sciences, secondary education, computer science, and engineering.
 Many students begin graduate studies, enter the field of education, or move into the areas of statistics or actuarial science.